Codefend/rollup-plugin-codefend/README.md

             ignore: ["node_modules"],
       },
       debug: {
-            // to dislpay detailed stats about the words that have been obfuscated
+            // to display detailed stats about the words that have been obfuscated
             stats: true,
       },
     }),